This post may contain affiliate links. Please read my disclosure policy for information.

 Most babies, except for maybe newborns, enjoy playing with their parents.
-Sing for your baby, tickle him, play peek-a-boo and try stimulating your baby while awake.
+If you are two people driving together, then one of you can sing for your baby, tickle him/her, play peek-a-boo and try stimulating your baby while awake.
 That way you’ll have a happier baby and one that sleeps better later on.

 If you need games tips related to your baby’s age, check out our Baby Development section and browse the different months for games and toys ideas (as well as milestones).

 It can be very convenient to drive at night with a baby.
 He or she sleeps and your journey will be easier and faster.
 Of course, you need to stay awake and might be very tired the next day.
 (And your baby will be as active as any day..!)

 If you do plan to drive when it is dark outside, bring a flashlight.
 Many babies get really scared by sitting in the dark and just seeing occasional weird lights (from other cars for example).
 To help your baby feel safe and be able to go back to sleep (or at least be content), make sure you can see one another.